Sign code amendment

 • Increase visibility for downtown businesses

-The sign code amendment may change the zoning rules for things like:
+The sign code amendment changed the zoning rules for things like:

 • Types of signs, size, and locations allowed